There are so many versions of the Bible that it can be very confusing for newcomers as to which bible version to own.

 Each Bible translation will be a tension between two key translation approaches:

 - Formal equivalency – aimed at literal correctness on a word for word basis.

 - Dynamic equivalency – aimed at readability on a thought for thought (idea for idea) basis.

-The translator’s task is primarily to translate and not interpret and versions produced by a group of scholars will generally produce the best outcome.
+The translator’s task is primarily to translate and not interpret.
+Bible versions produced by a group of scholars will generally produce the best outcome.